SCULPT: Shape-Conditioned Unpaired Learning of Pose-dependent Clothed and Textured Human Meshes

 \section{Introduction}

 Generating 3D virtual humans that can be articulated with realistically deforming clothing, is a key challenge of content creation for games and movies.
 Virtual assistants in augmented and virtual reality could be enriched by an automatically generated 3D human appearance.
-Furthermore, synthetic humans do also play an important role in data generation to comply with privacy and data protection laws.
-3D scenes with moving humans can be synthesized to create dataset for training for example human pose estimation.
+Furthermore, synthetic humans \camready{could} also play an important role in data generation to comply with privacy and data protection laws.